 Your toilet is one of the most commonly used fixtures in your home.
 This means that a clogged commode can lead to a frustrated family—and very unpleasant cleanup.
 Understanding why your toilet backs up will help you prevent future blockage, and keep your plunger where it belongs—stored away because you never need it.
 Keep an eye out for these five toilet-clogging culprits.

-1. You Have a First-Generation Low Flow Toilet
+1. You Have a First-Generation, Low-Flow Toilet

-2. You Flushed Non-Flushable Items
+2. Someone Tried to Flush Non-Flushable Items

 4. The Plumbing Vent Is Blocked

 Modern toilets, as well as other plumbing fixtures, use roof vents to funnel fresh air into the plumbing system and prevent air-pressure vacuums that can hinder drain flow.
 Over time, these vents can become clogged with leaves, sticks, and animal nests.
 A blocked toilet vent will reduce the drain flow and can cause regular clogs.
 It’s best to hire a pro to clear your vents, since blockage can be hard to spot and will require special tools to remove.

 5. There Are Main Sewer Line Problems

 Regular clogs in multiple toilets and drains are usually signs of larger sewer line problems.
 Clogs in multiple fixtures are normally caused by a buildup of waste material, toilet paper, and non-flushable items in the main drain and sewer lines.
 Tree roots can also puncture your sewer line, letting in sediment and other blockage-causing debris.
 Sewer line problems can cause major problems inside and outside of your home, and even threaten the health of your family.
 It’s best to hire a pro to tackle any sewer-related issues.